walterfreeman/ast101/staff-manual.md

 ## Weekly Staff Meetings

-We'll have a weekly staff meeting on Friday afternoons where we discuss the following week's lab and how the class is going.
+We'll have a weekly staff meeting on Friday 2-3pm in Holden where we discuss the following week's lab and how the class is going.
 You are expected to attend all of these.

 ### Homework